tiberius7777/R-numtheory/README.md

 # R-numtheory
-R Package that provides number theory functions, optimized for performance on large numbers.
+R package that provides number theory functions, optimized for performance on large numbers.
 ## Current status
 At the moment this is still in experimental stage.
-I am using this as a replacement for Maple which I find difficult to use, therefore the plan is to re-engineer standard Maple functions and more exotice ones in standard R syntax, without linking any further code.
+I am using this as a replacement for Maple which I find difficult to use, therefore the plan is to re-engineer standard Maple functions and more exotic ones in standard R syntax, without linking any further code.
 Focus will be on factorization of large numbers and integer divisors.
 Please use this package at your own risk.
 There's a reason why this has not been uploaded to CRAN yet.

 Please feel free to contribute, though.